 The Mediterranean Sea

-The Changing Image of Sirens
+The Modern Image of the Siren

 Although the original tales consisted of Sirens being ladybirds of sorts, today's image of the Sirens have changed quite a bit.
 Sirens are depicted as mere mermaids in modern times.
 Although mermaids have very similar characteristics as Sirens what with the seductive qualities and musical ability to enchant the strongest of men, they do not share the same form of body.